phibr0/obsidian-charts/README.md

 - To show the Area under the Line you can add the Modifier `showArea: true`
 - To cut some Area under the Chart you can add the Modifier `low: n`, while n represents the y value (works with both Line and Bar Chart)

+It is also possible to use the `stacked: bool` Property if used on a Bar chart to create stacked Bars.

 __Full example:__

 ```yaml